opencv-java/opencv-java-tutorials/docs/source/06-face-detection-and-tracking.rst

 --------------------------------
 In this guide, we will:
  * Insert a checkbox to select the Haar Classifier, detect and track a face, and draw a green rectangle around the detected face.
- * Inesrt a checkbox to select the LBP Classifier, detect and track a face, and draw a green rectangle around the detected face.
+ * Insert a checkbox to select the LBP Classifier, detect and track a face, and draw a green rectangle around the detected face.

 Getting Started
 ---------------